Photo by Maor Attias on Pexels.

 If you have enough of the same old, the struggles, the shame, feeling powerless in a world that seems to be working against you, just start by changing one thing.

-Once you remove or change one, any part of the puzzle, the whole configuration rearranges itself and bit by bit you can break out of the deficiency mode and come into the being mode and start to self-actualize.
+Once you remove or change one, any part of the puzzle, the whole configuration rearranges itself and bit by bit you can break out of the deficiency mode and come into the being mode and start to live as your true and free and authentic self.

 But I also struggled.
 A lot.
 I remember a day, where I had relationship/emotional trouble and realized that the only way I knew to deal with that, was to call one or more friends, meet at a bar and vent about it.